This Code is applicable to and binding for the following groups of people and entities:

 Bribery and corruption

-Athletic Club and its members shall comply with what is established in Article 21 off the RFEF Code of Ethics, and shall therefore not offer, promise, give or accept any personal or undue pecuniary advantaged:
+Athletic Club and its members shall comply with what is established in Article 21 off the RFEF Code of Ethics, and shall therefore not offer, promise, give or accept any undue personal or financial compensation:

-Athletic Club employees and directors shall refrain from or seeking to perform any activity or adopting any behaviour that might give rise to the appearance or suspicion of improper behaviour.
+Athletic Club employees and directors must refrain from carrying out or trying to carry out any activity or adopting any behaviour that could be interpreted as inappropriate or could arouse suspicion.

-Athletic Club or its members are forbidden from accepting commission or promises of such commission for themselves, from intermediaries or related parties, for negotiating deals of any kind while performing their duties, unless they have prior express authorisation from the Compliance Officer.
+Athletic Club or its members are forbidden from accepting commission or promises of such commission for themselves, from intermediaries or related parties, for negotiating deals of any kind while performing their duties, unless they have express prior authorisation from the Regulatory Compliance Officer.

 Integrity of matches and competitions